 Meeting the needs of children with Special Educational Needs

-The Children and Families Bill received royal assent on 13 March 2014, confirming the obligation for local authorities to publish a document called a ‘Local offer’ by September 2014, at County level and by individual schools.
+The Children and Families Bill received royal assent on 13 March 2014, confirming the obligation for local authorities to publish a document called a ‘Local offer’ by September 2014, at the County level and by individual schools.
 The purpose of the ‘Local offer’ document is to explain a range of information about County and School support for children and young people.
-It is also there to help to improve choice for families by providing information about services available for children and young people aged 0-25 who have special educational needs and/or disabilities.
+It is also there to help to improve choices for families by providing information about services available for children and young people aged 0-25 who have special educational needs and/or disabilities.

 The ‘Local offer’ document will also provide a comprehensive resource for professionals to understand the range of services and provision within their area.